-- Encourage creative exploration and risk-taking in artistic practice - Provide appropriate and timely career advice - Link the mentee with peers, and with career and learning opportunities - Provide care for the mentees career development and call out any bias that may be affecting their mentee - Organise and conduct regular one-on-one sessions with the mentee
+- Listen attentively and provide feedback, structure, and direction. - Encourage creative exploration and risk-taking in artistic practice. - Provide appropriate and timely career advice, sharing their own real-life experiences. - Link the mentee with peers, and with career and learning opportunities. - Provide care for the mentees career development and encourage accountability, self-reflection, and ambition. - Organise and conduct regular one-on-one sessions with the mentee.